osome-iu/hoaxy-backend/README.md

     ```bash
     source activate hoaxy
     ```
 Most Linux distributions have installed their own python version.
-After the activation, you are using the new created python environment, which is seperated from the system one.
-For the new created python environment, the actual python execuble is located at `/ANACONDA_INSTALLATION_HOME/envs/ENV_NAME/bin/python`, where `ANACONDA_INSTALLATION_HOME` is the installation home of your anaconda, and `ENV_NAME` is the name of python environment (here is hoaxy).
+After the activation, you are using the new created python environment, which is separated from the system one.
+For the new created python environment, the actual python executable is located at `/ANACONDA_INSTALLATION_HOME/envs/ENV_NAME/bin/python`, where `ANACONDA_INSTALLATION_HOME` is the installation home of your anaconda, and `ENV_NAME` is the name of python environment (here is hoaxy).
 Please be aware that you must activate the python environment before you call any other python related command.

 ## Lucene

 Hoaxy uses [Apache Lucene](https://lucene.apache.org/) for indexing and searching.
 The python wrapper [pylucene](http://lucene.apache.org/pylucene/) is used to interface Hoaxy with Lucene.
 Unfortunately pylucene is neither avaiable via conda or pip, so you will have to compile it yourself.

-1. [Download](http://www.apache.org/dyn/closer.lua/lucene/pylucene/) pylucene **4.10.1**, the version we have tested.
-Other versions may not work as expected.
+1. [Download](http://www.apache.org/dyn/closer.lua/lucene/pylucene/) latest pylucene **7.6.0**(pylucene-7.6.0-src.tar.gz), the version we have tested.

 2. Follow these [instructions](http://lucene.apache.org/pylucene/install.html) to compile and install pylucene.
 Please note that building the package is a time-consuming task.
 Also, _do not forget to activate the python environment_, otherwise pylucene will be installed under the system Python!

 We found that the following tips made the compilation instructions of pylucene a bit easier to follow:
   - You can use `cd` instead of `pushd` and `popd`.
+  - pylucene supports oracle jdk 1.8
   - You will need the packages `default-jre` `default-jdk` `python-dev` and `ant` installed on the system (via apt-get if on Ubuntu).
   - ***Do not `sudo`*** anything during installation.
 Using sudo will prevent Lucene from being installed in the correct Anaconda and venv directories.
   - Two files need to be modified for your system, `setup.py` and `Makefile`.
 In these two files, the following three variables need to be set to reflect your installation and the virtual environment: `java`, `ant` and `python` (for the venv).